joshcoast/joshcoast-wp-content/plugins/code-block-pro/readme.txt

 5. ANSI support for rendering control sequences

 == Changelog ==

+= 1.16.1 - 2023-05-06 =
+- Feature: Add line highlighting on hover
+- Tweak: Updated the line highlighting sidebar language to be more clear (hopefully)
+- Fix: Removed pointer events from line highlights so you can select text under it
+- Fix: Adds styling to avoid CLS in the editor on page load

+= 1.16.1 - 2023-05-01 =
+- Tweak: Removes the filtering of bash and zsh filtering
+- Fix: Better language sorting (by label instead of key)
+- Fix: Fix typo in Wolfram language key

+= 1.16.0 - 2023-04-30 =
+- Feature: Added new language grammars: GD Script, GD Resource, GD Shader, GLSL, Http, Jison, JSON5, Kusto (kql), Protocol Buffers (.proto), Windows Registry (.reg), V, WGSL, and Wolfram
+- Tweak: Removed toolbar language select and added functionality to focus on the sidebar setting
+- Refactor: Moved header/footer settings out of the language select into their own panels

+= 1.15.0 - 2023-04-08 =
+- Feature: Add notice to users who do not have permission to update
+- Feature: Added hooks to allow users to add their own themes (or via the theme pack)
+- Feature: Add plaintext option to allow rendering as text

 = 1.14.0 - 2023-03-26 =
 - Feature: Added theme identifier to toolbar